NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload.md

 ## Overview

 The GDC Data Transfer Tool is intended to be used in conjunction with the [GDC Data Portal](https://gdc-portal.nci.nih.gov) and the [GDC Data Submission Portal](https://gdc-portal.nci.nih.gov/submission/) to transfer data to or from the GDC.
-First, the GDC Data Portal&#39;s interface is used to generate a manifest file or obtain UUID(s) and (for controlled data) an authentication token.
+First, the GDC Data Portal&#39;s interface is used to generate a manifest file or obtain UUID(s) and (for Controlled-Access Data) an authentication token.
 The GDC Data Transfer Tool is then used to transfer the data files listed in the manifest file or identified by UUID(s).

 #Downloads
 ## Obtaining a Manifest File for Data Download